therealOri/Genter/README.md

 <br />

 # Notice! 💢
 It is very important to keep backups of your keys and data as without it you CAN NOT decrypt your passwords or recover anything.
 It is advised that you keep a backup of your master key and password database file as well on a USB or external SSD.
-If in the event of anythong getting compromized and you need to change your key and encrypted data/your passwords that used your key, you can change your key and encryption automatically using passgen.
+If in the event of anything getting compromized and you need to change your key and encrypted data/your passwords that used your key, you can change your key and encryption automatically using passgen.

 By using PassGen you understand the risk of data encryption and the always possible risk of losing data.
 I am hereby not liable or responisble for any loss of data and or if you lose your key and are unable to decrypt your passwords/data.
 Everything lies in your hands in terms of how well you keep your master key safe and your data backed up.
 __ __